Central Greece (administrative region)

-Central Greece (Περιφέρεια Στερεάς Ελλάδας, /el/, colloquially known as Ρούμελη (Roúmeli)) is one of the thirteen administrative regions of Greece.
+Central Greece is one of the thirteen administrative regions of Greece.
 The region occupies the eastern part of the traditional region of Central Greece, including the island of Euboea.
 To the south it borders the regions of Attica and the Peloponnese, to the west the region of Western Greece, to the north the region of Thessaly and to the northwest it shares a small border with Epirus.
 Its capital city is Lamia and the largest city is Chalcis.

 Administration

 The region was established in the 1987 administrative reform.
 With the 2010 Kallikratis plan, its powers and authority were redefined and extended.
 Along with Thessaly, it is supervised by the Decentralized Administration of Thessaly and Central Greece based at Larissa.
 The region is based at Lamia and is divided into five regional units : Boeotia, Euboea, Evrytania, Phocis and Phthiotis, which are further subdivided into 25 municipalities.

 Economy

 The Gross domestic product (GDP) of the province was 8.8 billion € in 2018, accounting for 4.7% of the Greek economic output.
 GDP per capita adjusted for purchasing power was €18,900 or 63% of the EU27 average in the same year.
 The GDP per employee was 81% of the EU average.
 Central Greece is the region in Greece with the fourth-highest GDP per capita.